DDMAL/diva.js/readme.md

 Diva.js (Document Image Viewer with AJAX) is a Javascript frontend for viewing documents, designed to work with digital libraries to present multi-page documents as a single, continuous item.
 Using "lazy loading" methods for loading parts of a document on demand, it presents a quick and efficient way of displaying hundreds (or even thousands) of high-resolution page images from digitized books and other documents on a single web page.

-Version 2.0 (released Fall 2012) contains many new features and improvements:
+Version 2.0+ contains many new features and improvements:

  * Support for JPEG2000 images.
  * New plug-in architecture for extending the functionality of Diva without 'hacking' the core.